AnoyHowlader/AviationSimulatorSourceCode/README.md

 # AviationSimulatorSourceCode
-This code modified from UnoJoy Project.
+This code is partly modified from UnoJoy Project.
 But used in a different concept.